saturneric/GpgFrontend-Manual/src/content/docs/overview/contact.md

   order: 5
 ---

-Please avoid discussing business or political matters here.
+Contact on this page is intended for technical collaboration and feedback.
 This space is dedicated to fostering the well-being and advancement of humanity.
 If you have any technical questions or suggestions on how to enhance this software, your insights are very much welcome.

-For correspondence, I strongly prefer plain text emails over HTML formatted messages.
+For email correspondence, I strongly prefer plain text over HTML format.

 ## Personal Details

 - **Preferred Name:** Eric
-- **Full Legal Name:** Yu Hu
+- **Legal Name:** Yu Hu
-- **Email:** [eric@bktus.com](mailto:eric@bktus.com) (Server location: Germany)
+- **Email:** [eric@bktus.com](mailto:eric@bktus.com) (server in Germany)
-- **Preferred Email Format:** Plain text, without HTML enhancements.
-- **Headquarters:** Baden-Württemberg, Germany
+- **Headquarters:** Germany

-**Note for CA Verification:** For informal correspondence you can call me **Eric**; for formal or legal matters, please use **Mr. Hu**.
+> **Note on Names**: I’ve used the name Eric since childhood, and prefer it in
+> nearly all non-Chinese contexts, especially online.
+My legal name, Yu Hu, is
+> only truly accurate in Chinese characters and is rarely needed outside of
+> legal or formal situations.
+It’s provided here mainly for code signing
+> certificate verification.
+In formal settings, please use Mr. Hu.

 ### About My Domain

-The domain BKTUS (Bakantu union us) is not a commercial entity but rather a personal domain name of mine.
-The name "Bakantu" merges elements of technology and community, reflecting a domain that values both innovation and connectivity.
-It represents a seamless integration of advanced scientific pursuits with the foundational principles of mutual support and collaboration, characteristic of a forward-thinking, interconnected society.
-This name embodies the synergy between technological progress and communal interdependence, aimed at fostering a better future.
+The domain `BKTUS.com` (“Bakantu union us”) is just a personal domain I registered as a teenager.
+“Bakantu” is simply a made-up word—no hidden meaning!
+I just wanted a name that blended technology and community, reflecting values like innovation, connectivity, and collaboration. :)

 ### Language Proficiency

 I can use the following languages and welcome communication in any of them:

-1. English
+- English
-2. Chinese
+- Chinese
-3. German
+- German

 ### Secure Communication (GPG Public Key)